Anytech/silverstripe-pwa/README.md

 - Deploy a web-manifest from the CMS (Working)
 - Service worker that caches website for faster loading times (Working)
-- Handle push events (In Progress)
+- Handle incomming push events (In Progress)
+- Subscripe users to push-service (In Progress)
 - Send push-notifications from CMS (In Progress)

 ## Requirements